 Stadio San Nicola can be reached by bus 20 or 71 from the central rail station, though it is not an easy connect and expect the trip to take at least 50 minutes.
 Line 71 is quicker but stops further away from the stadium on the other side of the motorway and requires another 20 minutes walking.
 Bus 20 only stops at the stadium on the way back to wait for it to turn back or get off and take a bus in the other direction once past the stadium.

 Address: Stadio San Nicola , Strada Torrebella, 70124 Bari

-Tickets for Bari matches can be bought online through Vivaticket (print-at-home), at the ticket windows of gate 22 at the stadium, or at one of the Vivaticket sales outlets.
-Tickets tend not to be on sale at the stadium right before the match.
+Tickets for Bari matches can be bought at the ticket windows of gate 22 at the stadium, or at one of the sales outlets.

 Bari never sell out in the Serie B.